-Then, the space of Hamiltonian vector fields define an integrable generalized distribution of vector fields in the sense of Sussman \cite{Su} and the total space $\mathbb{R}^{4}$ is foliated by leaves of possible different even dimensions.
-This foliation is called the \textit{characteristic foliation of }$\Lambda$ and its leaves $\mathfrak{L}$ are submanifolds equipped with a symplectic structure given by the 2-form
+Thus, the space of Hamiltonian vector fields define an integrable generalized distribution of vector fields in the sense of Sussman \cite{Su} and the total space $\mathbb{R}^{4}$ is foliated by leaves of (possible different) even dimension.
+This foliation is called the \textit{ characteristic foliation of} $\Lambda$ and each leaf $\mathfrak{L}$ is a submanifold equipped with a symplectic structure given by the $2$-form

-The characteristic foliation is also called the \textit{symplectic foliation} of Poisson structure.
+The characteristic foliation is also called the \textit{symplectic foliation} of the Poisson structure.